The Natural Waterslide in North Carolina You Need to Visit

 Even though the giant rock is smooth, you can still snag your swimsuit or shorts.

-My younger son’s swim trunks ripped a few days later after his wear and tear.
+My younger son’s swim trunks ripped a few days later after the wear and tear on his shorts from a few rides down the natural waterslide.

 You will climb on and over rocks on your way to the Sliding Rock line which will give your first taste of the chilly 50-60 degree temps.